Green Global Dictatorship: Regional Governance, UN Agenda 21, Sustainable Development, and the Wildlands Project

 These articles offer a good introduction to the Wildlands Project:

-5) Wildlans Project: Incredible, Outrageous and a Very Real Danger http://www.mtmultipleuse.org/wilderness/wildlands_project.htm
+5) “Wildlands Project: Incredible, Outrageous and a Very Real Danger” http://www.mtmultipleuse.org/wilderness/wildlands_project.htm

-The Wildlands Project is ostensibly based on the science of conservation biology and was developed by Dr. Michael Soule, co-founder and first president of the Society for Conservation Biology, Dr. Reed Noss, current editor for the Journal of Conservation Biology, and David Foreman, co-founder and leader of Earth First!
-According to Dr. Michael Coffman (“Explanation of the Biodiversity Treaty and the Wildlands Project), the science of conservation biology was largely created by the IUCN (International Union for Conservation of Nature), which is the chief advisor to the United Nations on biodiversity issues and again, includes federal agencies (the EPA, U.S. Forest, Park and Fish and Wildlife Services) as well as mainstream environmental groups, including the Sierra Club, the Nature Conservancy, etc. as members These groups now actively promote the Wildlands Project and the U.N.
+The Wildlands Project is ostensibly based on the very new science of conservation biology and was developed by Dr. Michael Soule, co-founder and first president of the Society for Conservation Biology, Dr. Reed Noss, current editor for the Journal of Conservation Biology, and David Foreman, co-founder and leader of Earth First!
+According to Dr. Michael Coffman (‘Explanation of the Biodiversity Treaty and the Wildlands Project’), the science of conservation biology was largely created by the IUCN (International Union for Conservation of Nature), which is the chief adviser to the United Nations on biodiversity issues and again and includes federal agencies (the EPA, U.S. Forest, Park and Fish and Wildlife Services) as well as mainstream environmental groups, including the Sierra Club, the Nature Conservancy, etc. as members.
+These groups now actively promote the Wildlands Project and the U.N.
 Convention on Biodiversity, even though this latter treaty has not been ratified by the U.S. Senate.
 If fully implemented, the Convention on Biological Diversity would require the displacement of millions of people through unacceptable nationalization of private land, regulations, and forced migration.
 In the process, millions of Americans could lose their jobs.
 It would also mean huge areas of America would be off-limits to resource extraction and therefore resources would become much more scarce and more costly.

-In “The Wildlands Project Unleashes its War on Mankind,” (http://www.libertymatters.org/ahri-wildlands-rpt.htm), Dr. Michael Coffman of Environmental Perspectives, Inc., analyzes documents of The United Nations World Heritage Program, the UN Convention of Biodiversity, the UN Global Biodiversity Assessment, the U.S. Heritage Corridors Program, and “The Wildlands Project” by Reed Noss (from Wild Earth, Dec.
-1992).
-These documents outline that the following strategy may be used to implement reserves and corridors:
+In “The Wildlands Project Unleashes its War on Mankind,” (http://www.libertymatters.org/ahri-wildlands-rpt.htm), Dr. Michael Coffman of Environmental Perspectives, Inc., notes that The United Nations World Heritage Program, the UN Convention of Biodiversity, the UN Global Biodiversity Assessment, the U.S. Heritage Corridors Program, and “The Wildlands Project” by Reed Noss (from Wild Earth, Dec.
+1992) indicate that the following strategy may be used to implement reserves and corridors:

 1) Start with an innocent-sounding program like “World Heritage Areas in Danger.”
 Then, for example, bring all human activity under regulation in a 14 to 18 million acre buffer zone around Yellowstone National Park.